acournoyer1/3110ProjectComplete/Milestone4Readme.txt

 	Adam Staples
 		- Implemented Fourth algorithm, Dijkstras Algorithm
 		- Readme updates
-		- UML updates
+		- Added undo to Dijkstra's and Random algorithms, undo for Flood and Shortest Path algorithm partially implemented

 	Alex Cournoyer
 		- XML importing and exporting, opening and saving
 		- Refactored the Command portion of the code further
 		- UML Diagrams
-		- Changed the GUI to a Tab pane with a simulation per tab
+		- Changed the GUI to a Tabbed pane with a simulation per tab

 	Daman Singh
 		-Updated Javadoc for the GUI